-Here’s a list my numbers so let’s plug them into the LSI calculator.
+Here’s a list of my numbers, so let’s plug them into the LSI calculator.

 For temperature I’m going to use 264 degrees Fahrenheit.
 That’s the temperature my steam boiler is set to and you want to use the highest temperature your boiler might reach.
 My average pH is 7.5.
-Total dissolved solids average 188 parts per million, My calcium level is 34 milligrams per liter which is measured as the ion so I’m selecting the C-A two plus radio button here.
-The other option there is a measure of calcium hardness as CaCO-three that’s calcium carbonate.
-So be sure to use the right one.
+Total dissolved solids average 188 parts per million.
+My calcium level is 34 milligrams per liter, which is measured as the ion, so I’m selecting the C-A two plus radio button here.
+The other option there is a measure of calcium hardness as CaCO3, that’s calcium carbonate, so be sure to use the right one.
 And finally, my alkalinity is 88 milligrams per liter.

 With all the numbers in I press “calculate now” and my LSI comes in at plus 0.94.
 Looking at the chart I can expect some mild scale coating and the general recommendation is treatment may be needed.

-For semi-automatic machines a couple of options.
-For a plumbed in prosumer level machine I’d go with an inline cartridge system using the BWT Bestmax Premium filter.
-It has the carbon filtration for chlorine removal but its real benefit is a patented ion-exchange section which replaces excess calcium with magnesium.
-This process reduces water hardness without adding sodium which is what happens with most every other water softening filter or system.
+For semi-automatic machines there are a couple of options.
+For a plumbed-in prosumer level machine I’d go with an inline cartridge system using the BWT Bestmax Premium filter.
+It has the carbon filtration for chlorine removal, but its real benefit is a patented ion-exchange section which replaces excess calcium with magnesium.
+This process reduces water hardness without adding sodium, which is what happens with most every other water softening filter or system.
 With proper use the BWT bestmax premium system provides a mineral level that maintains flavor without causing scale build-up.
 Use this filter and you never have to descale your machine.
 It protects your investment, gives you piece of mind and great tasting espresso.

-For a reservoir fed machine I’d use the BWT Bestsave M Anti-Scale Filter.
+For a reservoir-fed machine I’d use the BWT Bestsave M Anti-Scale Filter.
 Very easy to use, just drop in your machines reservoir and you are good for about 2 months.
 It takes care of chlorine with carbon and has the same patented calcium - magnesium ion-exchange technology used in their in-line premium filter.
-If you’d like to learn more about the BWT filter systems use the link up here.
+If you’d like to learn more about the BWT filter systems use this link.
 With their ion-exchange technology they are the best in the business.

-Again that link for the LSI calculator is in the video description, or you can find it here.
+Again, here is the link for the LSI calculator.
 If you search for an LSI calculator be aware many you find may not allow input of the higher temps found in espresso machine boilers.